 We go to Seattle almost every year to see grandma and grandpa.
-So over the years and with all my kids, we’ve found some amazing places to go.
-If you’re planning a vacation or to travel to Seattle check out this list of activities that will also be fun with kids coming along.
+Over the years and with all my kids, we’ve found some amazing places to go in Seattle.
+If you’re planning a vacation or to travel to Seattle and downtown, check out this list of activities that will also be fun with kids coming along.
 Here are 11 fantastically fun places to visit with kids in Seattle.
 Also head to the bottom to download my free travel printable pack!

 Also if you are looking for packing lists or tips for traveling with kids, scroll to the bottom for some great posts about how to survive with kids traveling.
 Have a safe and awesome trip to Seattle!